Last Updated on July 15, 2023 by Christine Kaaloa

 My door opened to a room with a rustic feel and a lovely alcove sitting area overlooking the outside courtyard.
 The bell person flipped on the switch and instantly the fan shot jet stream air through the room.
 Cooling was not a problem.

 Kantipur owner Bharat Basnet is a staunch environmentalist and there is a strict “no plastics” philosophy the hotel abides by.
 No distribution of plastic water bottles or bags.
-Instead, guests quench their thirst through a copper pitcher which you can freely refill at the dining room’s water cooler.
+Instead, guests quench their thirst through a tradition copper pitcher by your bed, which you can freely refill at the dining room’s water cooler.
+Copper cups and dining sets are common in Nepal.

-Okay, it’s a pretty heavy pitcher.
-It’s a bit of a workout to lift, so instead, I carried my reusable plastic bottle everywhere for refills.
+The copper pitcher was a bit of workout to lift, so instead, I carried my reusable plastic bottle everywhere for refills.

 Stepping into my bathroom, there stood a lone water bucket.